 Instructions to the editor: please make the following changes from P103L26 to P103L43 in the subclause 9.4.2.339.4 DMG Sensing Targets Report Data subelement in D4.0 as shown below:

-The Range Axis Present field indicates the presence Range axis index field in the Target field.
+The Range Axis Present field is set to 1 to indicate the presence of Range Axis Index field in the Target field.
+It is set to 0 otherwise.

-The Azimuth Axis Present field indicates the presence Azimuth axis index field in the Target field.
+The Azimuth Axis Present field is set to 1 to indicate the presence of Azimuth Axis Index field in the Target field.
+It is set to 0 otherwise.

-The Elevation Axis Present field indicates the presence Elevation axis index field in the Target field.
+The Elevation Axis Present field is set to 1 to indicate the presence of Elevation Axis Index field in the Target field.
+It is set to 0 otherwise.

-The Radial velocity Axis Present field indicates the presence of Radial velocity axis index field in the Target field.
+The Radial velocity Axis Present field is set to 1 to indicate the presence of Radial Velocity Axis Index field in the Target field.
+It is set to 0 otherwise.

-The Azimuth velocity Axis Present field indicates the presence of Azimuth velocity axis index field in the Target field.
+The Azimuth velocity Axis Present field is set to 1 to indicate the presence of Azimuth Velocity Axis Index field in the Target field.
+It is set to 0 otherwise.

-The Elevation velocity Axis Present field indicates the presence of Elevation velocity axis index field in the Target field.
+The Elevation velocity Axis Present field is set to 1 to indicate the presence of Elevation Velocity Axis index field in the Target field.
+It is set to 0 otherwise.

 CID 6101